openhab/org.openhab.binding.zwave/doc/qubino/zmnhda_0_0.md

 ### Group 1: multilevel

- (triggered at changes of state/value of the Flush dimmer)
+<p&gt (triggered at changes of state/value of the Flush dimmer)</p&gt

 Association group 1 supports 4 nodes.